 seattle/portland (6-9 oct 06)

-the pillar that marks out exactly, the us-canadian border - sulynn is standing on us soil while i am on canadian ground! heh.
+at the us-canadian border!the pillar that marks out exactly, the us-canadian border - sulynn is standing on us soil while i am on canadian ground! heh.

 the comfy ride - jon's merc suv! haha. the journey was so smooth than i didnt get any motion sickness even though i was reading in the car! :)